Geelong line: Regional Rail Revival

 The line received another significant package of works as part of the Regional Rail Revival project.
 Most notably, the line was duplicated from South Geelong to Waurn Ponds.
 To support this duplication, a new stabling facility was to be constructed at Waurn Ponds and three level crossings to be removed.
 These upgrades would allow 5 trains per hour during peak and 3 trains per hour off peak.

 Between June and August 2024, the railway line was closed for duplication.
 The upgrades were completed on 26 August 2024, with new second platforms added to South Geelong and Marshall stations.

 As of 1 December 2024, 68 new weekend services run to Waurn Ponds, 20 Wyndham Vale services have been extended to start/terminate at Waurn Ponds, 15 extra services a weekday "have been added" to Marshall station and 4 extra services per weekday "have been added" to Waurn Ponds station. all of which has been enabled by the duplication of the South Geelong to Waurn Ponds corridor.

 Network and operations

 Services

-On weekdays, there are five express services per day.
-All Melbourne-bound services operate express between Geelong and Southern Cross, stopping only at Footscray.
-On weekends and public holidays, there are a total of five services per day.
+The current V/Line timetable has services operating approximately every 20 minutes from Southern Cross to either South Geelong or Waurn Ponds.

+Some peak hour services originate and terminate at Wyndham Vale, and also stops at West Tarneit and Tarneit stations.
+As a result, services to or from Geelong do not stop at these three stations.

+The peak hours services to or from Geelong stops alternately at either Corio or North Shore.
+At other off-peak times, services stop alternately at either Corio or Little River.

+All services run express through and do not stop at Ardeer, which is only served by Ballarat services.

 Train services on the line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle coach services are provided throughout the duration of works for affected commuters.